snabbco/snabb/README.md

 I have added initial coverage tests, and a C test to check constants and structures, but these are very much work in progress.

-There is now limited [Travis CI](https://travis-ci.org/) support, although this will only test on one architecture.
+There is now limited [Travis CI](https://travis-ci.org/) support, although this will only test on one architecture (x86, glibc).
+You can [see the test results here](https://travis-ci.org/justincormack/ljsyscall).
+If you fork the code you should be able to run these tests by setting up your own Travis account.

 ## What is implemented?